Bachelor of Arts in Interaction Design

 Interaction Designers create meaningful experiences mediated by technology.

-This program takes future designers on a journey that explores the look, feel and behavior to create positive experiences through technology.
+This program within the fast-changing discipline takes future designers on a journey that explores the look, feel, and behavior to create positive experiences through technology.
+The Interaction Design Bachelor’s program is fully taught in English.

 Why I decided to study Interaction Design?
 An Interaction Designer deals with many different issues such as user experience, visual design and creates therewith a product that is appealing and intuitive for the user at the same time.Dominic